jthuraisamy/markovTextStego.js/README.md

 markovTextStego.js
 ==================

-This is a text steganography library for JavaScript that is a port of Hernan Moraldo's [markovTextStego](https://github.com/hmoraldo/markovTextStego).
+This is a text steganography library for JavaScript that is an adaptation of Hernan Moraldo's [markovTextStego](https://github.com/hmoraldo/markovTextStego).

 Installation
 ------------